Skip to main content

 }

-2. Set up your attribute release policy to release a unique user identifier which can be an attribute or the SAML nameID, but it must be persistent and unique amongst current users.
+2. Set up your attribute release policy to release a unique user identifier.
+This identifier can be an attribute or the SAML nameID, but it must be persistent and unique amongst current users.
 Ideally it would be pseudonymous and unique for ever (i.e. never assigned to a new user).

-Depending on your library's needs, this may be sufficient however you will often want to release more information so that attributes can be mapped to OpenAthens attributes and used for organisation, statistics, resource access, display names and resource allocation - e.g:
+Depending on your library's needs, this may be sufficient.
+However, you will often want to release more information so that attributes can be mapped to OpenAthens attributes and used for organisation, statistics, resource access, display names and resource allocation.
+For example:

 • First and last names to help the library identify users

-• A group attribute of some type to let them assign different permission sets to different groups of users based on rules
+• A group attribute of some type, so that the library can assign different permission sets to different groups of users based on rules

-• An attribute that would serve as a display name
+• An attribute to serve as a display name

 Configure mappings and permission sets